Goto Main Content

 Article 2

-The training, issuance of practicing licenses, management, and punishing and rewarding for tour managers shall be administered by the Tourism Bureau under the commission of the Ministry of Transportation and Communications (hereinafter “the MOTC”).
-Commissioned businesses along with related legal grounds shall be announced and published in government bulletins or newspapers.
+The certification examinations, training, licensing, management, and punishing and rewarding of Tour managers shall be administered by the Tourism Administration under commission by the Ministry of Transportation and Communications (hereinafter “the MOTC”).
+Commissioned matters along with related legal grounds shall be announced and published in government bulletins or newspapers.

 Article 3